dkriegner/xrayutilities/README.txt

 - lmfit (optionally)
 - matplotlib (optionally)
 - unittest2 (optionally - only if you want to run the tests)
+- numpydoc (optionally - only when you want to build the documentation)

 refer to your operating system documentation to find out how to install those packages.
 On Microsoft Windows refer to the Documentation for the